bendavis78/python-gitmodel/README.rst

 Status
 ------
-This project is under heavy development, and the API will likely change drastically before a 1.0 release.
-Currently only basic model creation and saving instances will work.
+This project is no longer under active development.

 TODO
 ----